-Here are a few things you need to know about the Eurail Scandinavia Pass before buying it and before you start you train trip through the Nordic countries:
+Here are a few things you need to know about the Eurail Scandinavia Pass before buying it and before you start your train trip through the Nordic countries:

-3º In Scandinavia most of the trains require reservation
+3 – Most of the trains require a reservation in Scandinavia

 We started our rail trip in Oslo, Norway and our Eurail itinerary was:

-Back from Scotland, we re-started our Scandinavia train trip, and after 2 days in Copenhagen, we traveled to Sweden.
+Back from Scotland, we re-started our Scandinavia train trip in Denmark.
+We spent 2 days in Copenhagen, read about the costs of traveling to Copenhagen here, and then traveled to Sweden.
 We took an afternoon train from Copenhagen to Stockholm, it was a 5 hours ride.
-You can check our guide about what to do in Stockholm in winter.
+You can check our guide about what to do in Stockholm in winter here.

-> Train from Stockholm to Luleå + Bus from Luleå to Haparanda-Tornio and Rovaniemi
+> Train from Stockholm, Sweden to Luleå + Bus from Luleå to Haparanda-Tornio and Rovaniemi, Finland

 Here is where our journey to Lapland started.
 We went all the way to Rovaniemi in Finland to see the Northern Lights.
 We took a night train from Stockholm to Luleå [13 hours on a sleep train], then a bus from Lulea to Haparanda – Tornio [2:30 hours trip].
 From Haparanda – Tornio it was another bus to Rovaniemi [almost 2 hours].

 The bus from Luleå to Haparanda – Tornio was covered by the Eurail Scandinavia Pass, we didn’t need to pay or book anything.
 Only the leg between Haparanda – Tornio to Rovaniemi that we had to buy the bus ticket.
-Check here all the details about this Lapland trip and what to do in Rovaniemi, Finland.
+Read here about our trip to Lapland and what to do in Rovaniemi, Finland.

 This train journey is also known as the Santa Claus route.
 It’s a long and scenic route.
 To save time we took the night train from Rovaniemi to Helsinki, a direct train with sleep cabins, where we had our own bathroom and shower.
-The trip last 10 hours, and although we needed to book the cabin and pay a reservation fee, it was a money saving option as we saved on one night of accommodation.
+The trip lasts 10 hours, and although we needed to book the cabin and pay a reservation fee, it was a money-saving option as we saved on one night of accommodation.